pwaring/125-accounts/README.md

 * The tax brackets only go up to £150,000.
 * The personal allowance (effectively a 0% tax rate) doesn't take into account the tapering for incomes over £100,000.
+* No support for VAT or other taxes.